Percolation-Labs/percolate/README.md

 select * from p8.query_entity('I am looking for a function to get pets that have a sold status', 'p8.Function')
 ```

-Because the function is evaluated you can run an entire pipeline from the database.
+Because the function can be evaluated from the database, you can run an entire tool calling pipeline from the database.

-- in practice we do not do this synchrously and this is just used to ilustrate.
+- in practice we do not do this synchronously and this is just used to illustrate.
 If the models are not overloaded this can take about 5 seconds but if models are overloaded it could take up to 25 seconds

 ```sql
 --this runs multiple turns to find a function, activate it, call the API that was registered above and then interpret the results